 Regardless, the sheer insulation of the Carto jacket towers above the rest of the options on our list with a total of anywhere between 316 to 356 g of protection.
 This ranges anywhere from 50 g to 100 g more insulation than the next closest competitor.

-It also does not hurt that this model is one of the more durable we encountered with the outer shell being made of 75D x 75D DryVent nylon and the inner made of 50D x 50D polyester.
+It also does not hurt that this model is one of the more durable we encountered with the outer layer being made of 75D x 75D DryVent nylon and the inner layer made of 50D x 50D polyester.
 Outside of the material specs, the Carto jacket also comes with plenty of chest & hand pockets, both on the inner jacket as well as the outer shell jacket.

 Has a dual DWR finish